As promised, Microsoft on Monday announced the first upgrade to its CRM offering for small and midsized compan

 Ben Holtz, president of Watertown, Mass.-based Green Beacon Solutions, a Microsoft CRM reseller, said custom development for the Sales for Outlook component will be easier now that the upgrade is compliant with the .NET Framework.
 "The technology is much more consistent, which will make life easier," he said.

-Holtz echoed Microsoft's assertion that these enhancements are the ones users have been asking for, and
+Holtz echoed Microsoft's assertion that these enhancements are the ones users have been asking for, and he lauded the company for involving users and partners with the enhancement road map.

 "What we're seeing is a very concise and clear progression to features and function in the product," he said.
 "While we want it faster, we also want [it in] a quality and in a well-thought-out fashion."